As yields rebound, investors seek high credit quality and strong SRI credentials

 Ostrum AM has been repositioning its portfolio since the third quarter of 2021, switching into variable rate assets in anticipation of central bank rates rising.
-“We think the rate will continue to go up for the first half of this year with the ECB deposit rate reaching 3%-3.5% by the end of June,” says Richier.
+“We think the rate will continue to go up for the first half of this year with the ECB deposit rate reaching about 3.5% by the end of June,” says Richier.

 SRI as risk-reducer